Lexogen-Tools/sars-cov-2_analysis/README.md

 # SARS-CoV-2 analysis script
 **This analysis script is implemented as a bash routine and is intended to work in combination with Lexogen's SARS-CoV-2 test kit**

-Lexogen developed a mass screening test to detect copies of the SARS-CoV-2 virus in human samples and is optimized for the application of thousands of samples in one sequencing run.
-To enable a quick and structured analysis of the samples after they were sequenced and demultiplexed, Lexogen provides this analysis script as a working solution and recommendation on the analysis procedure.
+Lexogen developed a mass screening test to detect copies of the SARS-CoV-2 virus in human samples, which is optimized for the application to thousands of samples in one sequencing run.
+To enable a quick and structured analysis of the samples after sequencing and i7/i5 demultiplexing, Lexogen provides this analysis script as a working solution and recommendation for the analysis procedure.
 ## Requirements
 The script uses the following software tools and scripts in its routine:
 ```